jimmyqrg/unlinewize/README.md

 - Added insert scripts (bookmarklet)
 - Added fullscreen page option (for better experiencing in games, movies, etc.)
 - Added a dark mode

+### A note

+Please do not DMCA this repo, no source code are shared here.
+To see the source code, click [here](repo:jimmyqrg/rammerhead).